Comprehensive Bug Bounty Hunting Guide

 | Private programs | Less noise, higher signal, better triage | Invitation-based |

-- Write public blog posts once disclosure is approved
+- Public disclosure participation β Write blog posts once disclosure is approved

-- Participate in LHEs (Live Hacking Events) when offered
+- LHE performance β Participate in Live Hacking Events when offered

 Scope is the most important document in any program.
 Read it before you run a single tool.